tunglm2203/ublox_f9p/README.md

 # ROS driver for ublox ZED-F9P receiver

+This is for the ArduSimple ZED-F9P boards.
+(Mainly affects which port on the board is being used.)
+I am connecting the F9P board to a Linux laptop with USB cable.
+(MovingBaseline requires connecting a single wire between two receiver boards.)

 I copied the ublox ROS driver from https://github.com/bao-eng/ublox

 Looking at my initial commit comments I really didn't change anything to get it to work.

 I added ROS topic RTCM correction support so the board produces an RTK fix.
-(The correction data is sent through the RSO driver node.)
+(The correction data is sent through the ROS driver node.)
 The RTCM server is here: https://github.com/ros-agriculture/ntrip_ros A similar server (may be better than mine) is here: https://github.com/dayjaby/ntrip_ros

-I added launch files and yaml files to allow running two F9P boards at same time.
+I added launch files and yaml files to allow running two F9P boards at the same time.
 This allows operation in MovingBaseline mode.

 **I need to add the uBlox config files which get manually loaded on to the boards through uBlox u-center software.**